ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Fair play._](https://chroniclingamerica.loc.gov/lccn/sn87052181/1891-12-12/ed-1/seq-2)

 #### 1891-12-12 &middot; Ste.
 Genevieve [Mo.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+hout see
-ng it- Sign nothing without
+ing it- Sign nothing without
 reading it, and make sure it
 means nothing more than what
 it fays.
 Don&#x27;t go to law unless